Tarong Homestead: 1840–1880

-Substantial building work seems to have been carried out at Tarong in the 1850s, a time when more substantial records exists of life at the station.
+Substantial building work seems to have been carried out at Tarong in the 1850s, a time when more substantial records exist of life at the station.
 The woolstore, which no longer stands but was to the south of the residence, was thought to have been completed in the 1850s, as was the kitchen wing.
 In 1856 reports of the garden suggest that it was "in a poor state of cultivation having been for long used as a sheep yard, occasionally as a green barley park, and again as a maize field."
 Attempts were made, therefore, to improve the garden.
 Fences were constructed, and in the next few years a large number of exotic trees and plants were introduced including: orange and lemon trees, walnut trees, chestnut trees, peach, nectarine and apricot trees, bergamot plant, pear trees, plum, sage and cherry plants and fig trees.
 The diaries give very good records of the work completed in the gardens; walks were laid out and a gardener's cottage constructed in 1874 and garden beds were bordered with brick edging in October 1884.

 In 1856 the kitchen wing was constructed perpendicular to the original house using slabs of timber from earlier slab huts and shingling from trees on the property.
 The construction work was completed by general employees of Tarong.
 In 1870 a chimney was constructed near the kitchen.
 It collapsed in 1872 and required replacement; this was done in conjunction with the covering of the shingled roof with iron sheeting.